 OUR PROMOTION OF BRITISH VALUES IN SCHOOL

-The government set out their definition of British values in the 2011 Prevent Strategy.
-These were reinforced in September 2014 due to recent events.
-These new regulations will sit alongside the requirements of the Equalities Act, which also applies to all types of schools.
-Schools will be expected to focus on, and be able to show, how our work with pupils is effective in embedding fundamental British values.
+2011 Prevent Strategy the Equalities Act, Schools are expected to focus on, and be able to show, how our work with pupils is effective in embedding fundamental British values.

 PROMOTING BRITISH VALUES AT WEST LEA SCHOOL